schalkdaniel/compboost/paper/paper.md

 ##
 ```

-Additionally it is possible to visualize the effect of single features by calling the member function `plot()` of a specific learner.
-Additionally, it is possible to pass a vector of iterations used for the graphic:
+Additionally, it is possible to visualize the effect of single features by calling the member function `plot()` and passing the name of a specific learner.
+Furthermore, a vector of iterations can be used to plot the effect at different stages of the model:
 ```r
 cboost$plot("age_spline", iters = c(100, 500, 1000, 2000, 3000))
 ```